 EDP Subject Pool > Student Information

-We also hope that serving as a subject in research also benefit you, as a participant.
+We also hope that serving as a subject in research also benefits you, as a participant.
 Through participation in a study, you will gain a firsthand understanding of research processes, allowing you the chance to practice your analytical and evaluation skills.
 These skills are useful in your coursework and in understanding the increasing use of social and behavioral research throughout our culture.
 Also, you may learn more about psychological constructs when you receive the feedback provided by the researcher at the conclusion of the study.

-At the same time, in accordance with guidelines for the ethical treatment of participants, you should know that participating in any particular study is voluntary.
+In accordance with guidelines for the ethical treatment of participants, you should know that participating in any particular study is voluntary.
 Even once you've given consent to participate and begun a study, you can choose to stop participating.
 This is why we make available an alternate assignment, that also allows you to learn about research and that takes about the same amount of time to fulfill the subject pool requirement.

 Additional information can be found on the links below:

 To fulfill your subject pool requirement you must participate in research studies that total 5 credits.
 You will receive 1 credit for taking the mandatory pre-screening survey.
 You will then have the opportunity to choose from a list of available studies to earn the remaining 4 credits.
 You may also fulfill the requirement by completing an alternate assignment (see below).